Image Quality Assessment: Integrating Model-Centric and Data-Centric Approaches: Conclusion and Future Work

 \section{Conclusion and Future Work}

-In this paper, we have conducted an empirical study to reveal the \textit{overfitting} and \textit{easy dataset} problems rooted in the current development of IQA.
-We believe these arise because of the weak connection from model to data.
-We have made an initial attempt to integrate model-centric and data-centric IQA, and provided a specific instance to verify its feasibility by developing a sampling-worthiness module for difficulty and diversity quantification.
-Our module has been proved preliminarily more effective in spotting diverse failures of the involved IQA model.
+In this paper, we first conducted computational studies to reveal the overfitting problem and the easy dataset problem rooted in the current development of BIQA.
+We believe these arise because of the weak connections from the model to the data.
+We then proposed a computational framework to integrate model-centric and data-centric IQA.
+We also provided a specific instance by developing a sampling-worthiness module for difficulty and diversity quantification.
+Our module has been proven flexible and effective in spotting diverse failures of BIQA models.

 In the future, we will improve the current sampling-worthiness module by developing better difficulty and diversity measures.
-We may also search for more efficient discrete optimization techniques to solve the subset selection problem in our context.
-Moreover, we will certainly utilize the sampling-worthiness module to construct a large-scale challenging IQA dataset, with the goal of facilitating the development of more generalizable IQA models.
-Last, we hope the proposed framework will inspire researchers in related fields to rethink exciting future directions of IQA.
+We may also search for more efficient discrete optimization techniques to solve the subset selection problem in the context of IQA.
+Moreover, we will certainly leverage the sampling-worthiness module to construct a large-scale challenging IQA dataset, with the goal of facilitating the development of more generalizable IQA models.
+Last, we hope the proposed computational framework will inspire researchers in related fields to rethink the exciting future directions of IQA.